Preferred Admission Entry Path

 Recommended Minimum Qualifications

-For freshmen students accepted at Cedarville University directly from high school, Preferred Admission invitations are based on:
+For freshmen students accepted at Cedarville directly from high school, direct entry invitations are based on:

-- Recommended: ACT composite of at least 23 or SAT composite of at least 1130 (Due to limited availability of standardized testing during the COVID-19 pandemic, Cedarville will not require a standardized test score as a requirement for admission for students entering any term through spring 2023.
-For more information, visit the Test Optional FAQs page.)
+- Recommended: ACT composite of at least 23 or SAT composite of at least 1130.
+Cedarville does not require a standardized test score as a requirement for admission.
+For more information, visit the Test Optional FAQs page.

 Advantages of Preferred Admission

-- By achieving Preferred Admission to the Pharm.D. program, you can plan with confidence for pharmacy school, as long as you meet the program continuation requirements.
+- By achieving Preferred Admission to the pharmacy program, you can plan with confidence for pharmacy school, provided you meet the program continuation requirements.

-To continue as a prepharmacy student and move into the Doctor of Pharmacy program, you will need to meet the following requirements:
+To continue as a prepharmacy student and move into the PharmD program, you will need to meet the following requirements: